 - Share your story with us for our blog

 A. Yes, there’s lots of opportunity for media pros who want to make a difference, as well as PR, Advertising, Communications, Journalism, and Marketing students.
 Running media relations for a local Get Your Rear in Gear or other Colon Cancer Coalition event is also a great opportunity for anyone rejoining the workforce to gain hands-on experience writing press releases and pitching stories the media.
-Contact our Communications Director for more information.
+Complete the application above and indicate this in the “special skills” section.

 A. We’d love to hear from you.
-Please contact the Local Event Director for the city event you’d like to participate in.
+Please contact the Local Event Director for the city event where you’d like to participate, or complete the volunteer application above and we’ll be in touch.

 A. All events are run 100% by volunteers.
 In each community, a committee of passionate people plans, publicizes, and runs our events.
-If you have special skills that would benefit the committee, or a passion for the cause, please contact our National Event Manager
+If you have special skills that would benefit the committee, or a passion for the cause, please complete the volunteer application above and indicate your interest, or contact our National Event Manager

 to see how your skills can be best put to use.